Italy's Conte gives up bid for government

 He went on to thank Mr Mattarella and said he had applied himself "to the utmost in this task".

-Mr Mattarella said he could not back someone who had talked about Italy leaving the euro currency, and said he would wait to decide whether to call new elections.

-Matteo Salvini, the leader of the far-right League party, called for another election.
+Matteo Salvini, the leader of the far-right League party, called for a new election.

-"In a democracy, if we are still in democracy, there's only one thing to do, let the Italians have their say," Mr Salvini told supporters in a speech in central Italy.
+"In a democracy, if we are still in democracy, there's only one thing to do, let the Italians have their say," he told supporters in a speech in central Italy.

-Luigi Di Maio, the leader of the populist Italy's 5-star party, said Mr Mattarella's rejection of Mr Savona was "unacceptable".
+Luigi Di Maio, the leader of the 5-star party, said Mr Mattarella's rejection of Mr Savona was "unacceptable".

 "It's an institutional clash without precedent," Mr Di Maio said in a live Facebook video.

-Mr Savona, who served as industry minister during the 1990s, has been an outspoken critic of the European Union and an opponent of austerity programmes, leading to concern over a future government's ability to reign in the country's massive national debt, which is equal to 1.3 times its annual output.
+Mr Savona, who served as industry minister during the 1990s, has been an outspoken critic of the European Union and an opponent of austerity programmes, prompting concern over the proposed government's ability to rein in the country's massive national debt - equal to 1.3 times its annual output.

+President Mattarella warned on Sunday that the prospect of a populist government had "alarmed Italian and foreign investors" and worsened the "spread" - the gap between Italian and German 10-year government bond yields.